 Our University had advanced considerably since I was an undergraduate.
-The student population in those days was around 3,000; today, this figure stands at 23,400.
+The student population in those days was around 3000; today, this figure stands at 23400.
 In 1964, there were the Faculties of Arts, Science, Engineering, and Medicine, but the Faculty of Social Sciences was nowhere to be found.
-Fortunately, the University quickly established the Faculty of Social Sciences a few years later, otherwise, 4 of us on the stage today, including myself, will experience some difficulty in getting our degrees in Social Sciences.
-Over the years, our University moved towards the central stage of the academic world and gained recognition as one of the best known universities of the World, and in particular, Asia.
-Credit must be accorded to the University Council, successive Vice-Chancellors, staff and Alumni of our University, for their untiring efforts over the years.
-I have every confidence that our University will achieve further heights under the leadership of our current Council Chairman and Vice-Chancellor.
+Fortunately, the university quickly established the Faculty of Social Sciences a few years later, otherwise, four of us on the stage today, including myself, would experience some difficulty in getting our degrees in Social Sciences.
+Over the years, our university moved towards the central stage of the academic world and gained recognition as one of the best known universities of the world, and in particular, Asia.
+Credit must be accorded to the University Council, successive Vice-Chancellors, staff and alumni of our university, for their untiring efforts over the years.
+I have every confidence that our university will achieve further heights under the leadership of our current Council Chairman and Vice-Chancellor.

 As Hong Kong faces the international financial crisis, many of our graduating students are worried about their job prospects.
 Rightly so.
 They have many questions on their mind.
 Some of these questions will no doubt be related to how the United States and European governments can control the spread of the crisis and revive their respective economies.
-For such questions, I defer to my learned fellow graduate, Dr. Shan-muk LAM, whose analysis of financial issues is widely read and well respected.
+For such questions, I defer to my learned fellow graduate, Dr Lam Shan Muk, whose analysis of financial issues is widely read and well respected.
 If the graduating students' main concern is about not getting the desired job and pay, perhaps what happened to our 1969 Civil Engineering graduates may be of interest.

-Another point that emerged during these discussions is the realization that the education they received at the University not only enabled them to build bridges, highways or multi-storey buildings; but more importantly, helped them to develop a methodology of thinking and doing things.
+Another point that emerged during these discussions is the realisation that the education they received at the university not only enabled them to build bridges, highways or multi-storey buildings; but more importantly, helped them develop a methodology of thinking and doing things.
 This process would be useful in all other activities that they might engage in for the rest of their lives.

 Standing here today, memories flood my mind.
-I would not be here today if I had not had the good fortune of having excellent teachers in my secondary school, St. Stephen's Girls' College, and in this University.
+I would not be here today if I had not had the good fortune of having excellent teachers in my secondary school, St Stephen's Girls' College, and in this university.
 Many people had lent me support over the years, colleagues, family, classmates, friends, and members of the public.
-In bestowing this honour on me today, the University is recognizing the contribution of all those who have helped me, and also honouring the way this University educated her students as well as the endeavour of her staff in enlightening the tens and thousands of young minds.
+In bestowing this honour on me today, the university is recognising the contribution of all those who have helped me, and also honouring the way this university educated her students as well as the endeavour of her staff in enlightening the tens and thousands of young minds.

 Education is pivotal to the sustained development of our Hong Kong, it has always been, and it shall always be.